-- 2. Rotate the Formulation Tank Cap fully counterclockwise (CCW) and remove it from the Formulation Tank Neck. - 3.
-Place an appropriate amount of formulation in the Formulation Tank.
+2. Rotate the Formulation Tank Cap fully counterclockwise (CCW) and remove it from the formulation tank neck.

+3. Place an appropriate amount of formulation in the formulation tank.

 It is a good idea to put only as much formulation in the tank as is necessary to do a particular job.
-Thus, the formulation tank will be empty when the fogging job is finished.
+This helps to ensure that the formulation tank will be empty when the fogging job is finished.

 DO NOT USE ANY SUBSTANCES FROM UNMARKED CONTAINERS OR FROM CONTAINERS WITH OBVIOUSLY ALTERED LABELS.
 READ AND FOLLOW THE INSTRUCTIONS ON THE CHEMICAL SOLUTION LABEL FOR THERMAL FOGGING OF THE SOLUTION.